Hrvoje Slovenc

-Hrvoje Slovenc (born 1976, Zagreb, Croatia) is a Croatian/American fine art photographer based in New York City.
-He holds MS in Biochemistry from University of Zagreb and MFA in Photography from Yale University School of Art.
+Hrvoje Slovenc (born 1976, Zagreb, Croatia) is a Croatian-American fine art photographer based in New York City.
+He holds an MS in biochemistry from the University of Zagreb and an MFA in photography from Yale University School of Art.

-His photographs have been exhibited in dozens of shows nationally and internationally including Museum of Contemporary Photography in Chicago, Museum of New Art in Detroit, The Bronx Museum of the Arts, Museum of Contemporary Art in Zagreb, Croatia, Museum of Modern and Contemporary Art in Rijeka, Croatia, and Young Artists’ Biennial in Bucharest, Romania.
+His photographs have been exhibited in dozens of shows nationally and internationally, including the Museum of Contemporary Photography in Chicago; Museum of New Art in Detroit; Bronx Museum of the Arts; Museum of Contemporary Art in Zagreb, Croatia; Museum of Modern and Contemporary Art in Rijeka, Croatia; and the Young Artists' Biennial in Bucharest, Romania.

-Slovenc's work is in the permanent collections of Museum of Contemporary Photography in Chicago, as well as Museum of Contemporary Art and Museum of Arts and Crafts in Zagreb, Croatia.
+Slovenc's work is in the permanent collection of the Museum of Contemporary Photography in Chicago, as well as the Museum of Contemporary Art and the Museum of Arts and Crafts in Zagreb, Croatia.

-Slovenc was part of Light Work and AIM residency program at The Bronx Museum of Art.
-Slovenc has been a visiting artist at institutions including Drew University, The City College of New York, LaGuardia Community College, Yale University, and Parsons The New School of Design.
+Slovenc was part of the Light Work and AIM residency program at the Bronx Museum of the Arts.
+Slovenc has been a visiting artist at institutions including Drew University, City College of New York, LaGuardia Community College, Yale University, and Parsons The New School of Design.

 Major works

 Since 2007, Slovenc has completed four major bodies of work and exhibited them internationally.

-His latest project Croatian Rhapsody: Borderlands broaches the turbulent past of Slovenc's homeland, specifically the Croatian War of Independence (1991–95) and its aftermath, as Slovenc investigates issues of identity through the lens of someone who left his country at a time of unrest and rebuilding and now returns to experience his birthplace as at once familiar and alienating.In his project Marble Hill, which consists of four distinct chapters, Slovenc focuses on his neighborhood in the Bronx.
-He uses photography, sculpture, set design, performance, and video to transform this real Bronx neighborhood into the author's imaginary and metaphorical world nested between fantasy and reality.
-Slovenc is interested in life as a form of theater; particularly in ways domestic spaces have been acted in and acted upon.
-He is intrigued by the "scenes" people construct in their homes, as well as the roles people play in their daily lives, with all the semiotic and allegoric referents.

-In the series Partners in Crime, Slovenc creates wedding portraits of long term same sex couples.
+His latest project, Croatian Rhapsody: Borderlands, broaches the turbulent past of Slovenc's homeland, specifically the Croatian War of Independence (1991–1995) and its aftermath, as Slovenc investigates issues of identity through the lens of someone who left his country at a time of unrest and rebuilding and now returns to experience his birthplace as at once familiar and alienating.In his project Marble Hill, which consists of four distinct chapters, Slovenc focuses on his neighborhood in the Bronx.
+He uses photography, sculpture, set design, performance, and video to transform the real Bronx neighborhood into the author's imaginary and metaphorical world nested between fantasy and reality.
+Slovenc is interested in life as a form of theater, particularly in ways domestic spaces have been acted in and acted upon.
+He is intrigued by the "scenes" people construct in their homes, as well as the roles people play in their daily lives, with all the semiotic and allegoric referents.In the series Partners in Crime, Slovenc creates wedding portraits of long-term same-sex couples.
 Inspired by late nineteenth-century cabinet cards, Slovenc photographs these couples to appear both physically and emotionally disconnected.
-In conflating images of stiff, traditional marriage poses and contemporary domestic spaces, Slovenc captures the public face that society mandates for same-sex couples.For the series Breathing in Kabwe, Slovenc traveled to Kabwe, Zambia to photograph the effects of lead pollution on the local population.
-With photographs and text, Slovenc has transformed a typical documentary subject matter in such a way that it has become not only about the observed or the observer as individual entities, not about “us” or “them” as two very distinct cultures, but primarily about the relationship between the two.
+In conflating images of stiff, traditional marriage poses and contemporary domestic spaces, Slovenc captures the public face that society mandates for same-sex couples.For the series Breathing in Kabwe, Slovenc traveled to Kabwe, Zambia, to photograph the effects of lead pollution on the local population.
+With photographs and text, Slovenc has transformed a typical documentary subject matter in such a way that it has become not only about the observed or the observer as individual entities, not about "us" or "them" as two very distinct cultures, but primarily about the relationship between the two.